-Students in the Graduate School or Seminary are generally restricted from participation in extracurricular organizations and programs sponsored by the College of Arts & Sciences, including club and intramural sports, music performance groups, study abroad programs, etc. Participation in intercollegiate athletics is allowed through 2024-25, in programs that meet NCAA requirements.
+Students in the Graduate School or Seminary are generally restricted from participation in extracurricular organizations and programs sponsored by the College of Arts & Sciences, including club and intramural sports.
+Participation in intercollegiate athletics is allowed in this academic year, in programs that meet NCAA requirements.